 - Research Data Management

-The Library designates specific professional librarians to serve as dedicated liaisons for every Department.
-In addition to being highly trained in information search techniques, they have in-depth familiarity with the discipline-specific resources available to researchers at HKBU.
+The Library designates specific professional librarians to serve as dedicated liaisons to every academic unit of the University.
+In addition to being highly skilled in information search techniques, they have in-depth familiarity with the discipline-specific resources available at HKBU.

 Researchers are welcome to request a one-on-one meeting either in person or online via Zoom.
 Examples of topics that can be covered include: